Valbou/vtaskr-backend/docs/roadmap.md

 - [x] User can invite another user in a group with a specific role
 - [ ] Telegram bot integration
 - [ ] Add a basic dev documentation
+- [ ] Cron job to send today and tomorrow tasks

 ## Go to v0.2.0